KarpAmit/Project_B_botController/README.md

 6) Calc momentum if in search circle (30 degrees in general movement).
 8) Change circles to sector.
 9) Write postion  diagram.
+10) Indicator that the script has started searching.
+11) TIme counter for the search path.
 אדsad2d